siavava/portfolio/content/projects/data-mining/ai-transitions-study.md

   - https://notes.amittai.studio/linear-algebra
 ---

-How has public sentiment toward AI shifted over time, and what events moved it?
-This project mines the
-[technology-article dataset][hf-ai]
-— 17,092 articles and 28 million words spanning 2000 to 2023, drawn from
-news outlets and AI labs — for that story.
+Public sentiment toward AI has shifted over the past two decades, and this project mines the [technology-article dataset][hf-ai] for how, and for the events that moved it.
+The corpus runs to 17,092 articles and 28 million words spanning 2000 to 2023, drawn from news outlets and AI labs.
 Three Jupyter notebooks carry the work: one profiles the dataset, one scores sentiment, and one runs the Procrustes comparison.

-**Topic modeling surfaces the themes.** After Porter stemming and English stopword removal, a gensim `LdaModel` fit over a `corpora.Dictionary` of the articles extracts ten latent topics, each a distribution over words and each article a mixture over topics.
+After Porter stemming and English stopword removal, a gensim `LdaModel` fit over a `corpora.Dictionary` of the articles extracts ten latent topics, each a distribution over words and each article a mixture over topics.
 The top topics name the recurring threads of the discourse: chatbots and privacy, deep learning and DeepMind, autonomy and security, the metaverse.

-**Sentiment tracks the tone.** nltk's `SentimentIntensityAnalyzer` scores each article on four axes (positive, negative, neutral, and a compound aggregate), averaged by year.
+nltk's `SentimentIntensityAnalyzer` scores each article on four axes (positive, negative, neutral, and a compound aggregate), averaged by year.
 The positive, negative, and neutral bands stay fairly flat; the compound score is what jumps, and reading it per topic rather than over the whole corpus exposes swings the global average smooths away.

-**Procrustes analysis compares the years.** Each year's articles produce an LDA topic-distribution matrix, and two years are not directly comparable, since a distribution is defined only up to rotation and scale.
+Comparing two years directly is the hard part.
+Each year's articles produce an LDA topic-distribution matrix, and a distribution is defined only up to rotation and scale, so two years cannot be lined up as they stand.
 `scipy.spatial.procrustes` standardizes both matrices and finds the orthogonal $R$ that best overlays one on the other,